Unpacking the alternatives to plastic packaging

 Last night a great new series started called War on Plastic with Hugh and Anita.
 I went onto Twitter afterwards.
 Lots of people were commenting things, like why can’t we use paper bags, or compostable packaging or glass bottles and tins instead of plastic?
+People know there must be alternatives to plastic packaging.

 I think it is fantastic that the problem of plastic is being highlighted.
 Let’s not call to replace one problem with another though.
 Food waste was also not mentioned at all in the program.